Updated 2 weeks ago

 No Comments

-As a Microsoft 365 administrator, you can manage your Exchange Online environment through the admin center or PowerShell.
-If you use the admin center for managing mailboxes, you need to navigate to multiple admin centers, for example,
+As a Microsoft 365 administrator, you can manage your Exchange Online environment through the Admin Center or PowerShell.
+However, using the Admin Center often requires navigating across multiple portals:

-• To audit the mailbox activities, you must use the security and compliance center.
+• To audit mailbox activities, you must access the Purview portal.

-• To know mailbox usage statistics, you need to adopt usage reports available Microsoft 365 admin center.
+• To check mailbox usage statistics, you have to use Microsoft 365 usage reports in the Admin Center.

 To manage Exchange Online environment through PowerShell, you need to create a PowerShell session using the below cmdlet.